Advanced Performance (Gifted and Talented)

 Differentiation occurs in all lessons, even within groups which are taught in sets, to ensure that work is pitched at an appropriately high level to cater for individual needs and interests, and all teachers’ incorporate Bloom’s taxonomy of higher level thinking into their teaching.
 Schemes of learning include sections on stretch and challenge, accelerated courses are offered where appropriate, and quality assurance is rigorously maintained to a high standard through lesson observations, learning walks, scrutiny of pupil work and thorough analysis of examination results.

 Enrichment across all Key Stages is a key aspect of our Advanced Performance programme and nurturing a love of learning is, we feel, of paramount importance.
-Hence, pupils in Key Stages 2 and 3 often join to share a faculty enrichment experience, and each faculty offers at least one in-depth faculty challenge session which gives groups of pupils a chance to experience a unique opportunity for learning outside the normal parameters of the curriculum.
+Hence, each faculty offers at least one in-depth faculty challenge session which gives groups of pupils a chance to experience a unique opportunity for learning outside the normal parameters of the curriculum.
 This is a chance to foster a love of learning without constraint and to encourage independent learning outside of school.
-An extensive variety of activities are available to pupils:
+An extensive variety of activities are also available to pupils:

 - Enquiring Minds